 In terms of charges for handling the full process of administering an estate, we would always provide you with an estimate which sets out a minimum and maximum charge.

-In terms of the administration of an estate which does not involve the payment of Inheritance Tax and does not require the submission of an Inheritance Tax Account and if the value of the estate does not exceed £300,000 gross, our fees are likely to be between £1,000 together with VAT of £200, amounting to £1,200 and £3,000 together with VAT of £600, amounting to £3,600.
+In terms of the administration of an estate which does not involve the payment of Inheritance Tax and does not require the submission of an Inheritance Tax Account and if the value of the estate does not exceed £300,000 gross, our fees are likely to be between £1,500 together with VAT of £300, amounting to £1,800 and £3,500 together with VAT of £700, amounting to £4,200.
+We record all time spent and consider both time spent and the value of the estate when determining our charges.

 There are various factors which affect this range which are as follows: